-: A ScreenWithRights item contains the data set of custom access rights of roles to a form, down to the control of form elements.
+A ScreenWithRights item contains the data set of custom access rights of roles to a form, down to the control of form elements.

 The Access Rights page displays the list of the custom access rights of roles that have been added to the customization project.
-The following screenshot shows the Access Rights page for the customization project, which in this case contains two ScreenWithRights items.